rackerlabs/design-system/_component_design/option-tiles.md

 ### Disabled

 When possible, inform the user about why an option is not available.
 Consider adding a tooltip to a disabled option tile explaining why it is disabled and how to enable it.

-When you cannot control the color of the icon, set the icon opacity to 30%.

 {% endcolumn %}